Naalu Pennungal: Production

 The project to make films on Thakazhi Sivasankara Pillai's stories came when Doordarshan in their Timeless Classics series wanted to compile works of writers in different languages who have produced classic literature.
 This was the first film in the project and was followed by Oru Pennum Randaanum in the next year.
-Both the films have a four-chapter-structure based on independent short stories by Thakazhi Sivasankara Pillai.
-Both the films also share the same geographical and temporal setting.
+Both films have a four-chapter structure based on independent short stories by Thakazhi Sivasankara Pillai.
+The films also share the same geographical and temporal setting.

 Adoor selected the stories on which the movie is based, from the 300-400 stories that Pillai wrote.
 They were originally written over a long period of time.
-The director stated that, he chose these particular stories, because of their current relevance.
+The director stated that he chose these particular stories because of their current relevance.
 He has claimed that unlike his previous films, this one is less complex.